 Am I required to enter into a lease with my tenant?

 Yes.
 All landlords must enter into a lease agreement with HCVP participants.
 It is also the landlords responsibility to enforce the terms of their own lease with their tenant.

 This document must be completed and submitted to CDP for the wait list.
 You can submit your documents by mail at St. Lawrence County Community Development Program, 1 Commerce Lane, Canton, NY or drop it off at the office at that address.

 Phone: (315) 386-1102

 The Home Ownership Program is another program for H.C.V.P. participants.
 The focus of this program is to assist eligible families to purchase their first home.
 It allows a family to use their rental assistance voucher to make their mortgage payment.

 Families who meet the qualifications to participate in the program will attend home buyer educations classes provided by the North Country Housing Council.
 There are many aspects to the education including budgeting and assistance in securing a loan for the home.
 Through this program, C.D.P. will assist you with your payments for up to fifteen years.

 The Family Self-Sufficiency (F.S.S.)
 Program is for H.C.V.P. participants who want to achieve economic independence.
-This involves personalized case management and assisting families to receive state, county and community agencies that offer supportive services that a family might be eligible to receive.
+This involves personalized case management and referring families to local services.

 Staff work with participants to set goals that will be worked on in order become less dependent upon services.
 This often involves improving education and work skills to make an individual a better candidate in the job market.